 Boac served as a stop-over and resting place for priests and Spanish officials.
 Boac Cathedral was built with the original name “Simbahan ng Ina ng Biglang Awa” (Immaculate Help) in 1792.
 Similar to other churches in the country, the Sta.
 Cruz Catholic Church stands imposingly over all other structures in the community.
 It was constructed in 1760, thus making it the oldest standing structure in the province.

 A Morion Play

 Marinduque is famously identified with the staging of the colorful Moriones tableau.
-This century old and week-long celebration during the Holy Week is a re-enactment of Christ’s passion and death with Longinus as the other central character.
-He was the blind centurion who miraculously regained his sight and later converted into Christianity.
+This century-old and week-long celebration during the Holy Week is a re-enactment of Christ’s passion and death with Longinus as the other central character.
+He was the blind centurion who miraculously regained his sight and later converted to Christianity.

-Although the celebration is province-wide, the practice originated in the town of Mogpog where the Lenten observances has undergone subtle changes over a hundred years.
+Although the celebration is province-wide, the practice originated in the town of Mogpog where the Lenten observances have undergone subtle changes over a hundred years.
 Moriones draws its name from Morion which means mask or visor such as those worn by Roman centurions.
-Indeed, the festival is characterized by the “Moriones” men or women dressed in colorful Roman costumes, processions and a week long re-enactment of the story of Longinus.
+Indeed, the festival is characterized by the “Moriones” men or women dressed in colorful Roman costumes, processions, and a week-long re-enactment of the story of Longinus.